RedrumKid/ElectroKitty/README.md

 There you will find 6 tutorials of which 5 cover the more basic topics behind ElectroKitty, while the 6th tutorial covers some more advanced ideas.

+The documentation for ElectroKitty can be found at: https://electrokitty.readthedocs.io/en/latest/.

 ## Getting in touch and contributing

 This project welcomes any contribution, wheter it be code or a simple bug report.